 - Be ready to go.
 Gather Supplies and know what to expect if Evacuation orders are issued.

 Smoke from wildfires is a mixture of gases and fine particles from burning plant materials.
 Smoke can hurt your eyes, irritate your respiratory system, and worsen chronic heart and lung diseases.

 Those Most at Risk

 Follow your doctor’s recommendations and take extra steps to protect yourself.

 - Infants and children.
 Familiarize yourself with guidance for parents, as well as state-specific guidance in Oregon (Español, Русский, 中文, Af Soomaali, Vietnamese) and Washington.

-- Pregnant and nursing mothers.
-The CDC provides general disaster-related advice for pregnant and nursing mothers, as well as information specific to wildfire smoke.
+- Pregnant and nursing people.
+The CDC provides general disaster-related advice for pregnant and nursing people, as well as information specific to wildfire smoke.

 - Older adults and those with medical conditions.
 People with COVID-19, heart disease, lung heart disease, and diabetes are particularly sensitive to smoke.
 Work with your doctor to create a plan to stay healthy.

 Listen, watch, and pay attention to the Air Quality Index.
 It provides current info on how clean the air is and potential health risks.